weiliangliu0/weiliangliu0.github.io/_pages/research-by-topic.md

 <div class="research-topic-page" markdown="1">

 This page classifies my research works into three themes: (1) Operations Research for Social Good, (2) Applied Probability for Modern Service Operations, and (3) Data-Driven Decision Making.

-Papers may appear under more than one topic when they contribute to multiple research areas.
+Papers may appear under more than one topic.

 <p style="font-size: 12pt; margin-top: 0; margin-bottom: 1em;"><sup>^</sup> student coauthor (at the time of writing); <sup>†</sup> practitioner coauthor</p>